Joan Jones Portman Trail

 The trail ends at Floods Point, a rocky promontory overlooking the beautiful Ohio Brush Creek Valley.
-Adventuresome hikers eventually will be able to continue on from this promontory and head east on the North Country National Scenic Trail / Buckeye Trail.
-When complete, this section will allow hiking on a 14-mile trail that will link The Edge of Appalachia Preserve System with the Shawnee State Forest.
+Adventuresome hikers will be able to continue on from this promontory and head east on the North Country National Scenic Trail / Buckeye Trail.
+This section allows hiking on a 14-mile trail that will link The Edge of Appalachia Preserve System with the Shawnee State Forest.

 Prairie Garden Trail

 The brief Prairie Garden Trail showcases a selection of some of the plants that would have greeted early settlers pushing westward through what was once dense Ohio forestland.
 Islands in a sea of trees, these prairie openings were fairly numerous and scattered throughout the forested hill country of western Adams County.
 Tall grasses and a host of colorful flowering plants can be seen in the garden.